 Human Resource Management is one of the most crucial parts of any organization/company; their job particularly entails managing new and current employees, creating an amiable work environment, issuing company policies related to HR, and bridging the gap between employees and top management, making strategies and analyzing what is best for the organization/company.
 Besides them, it has a lot of other functions as well.
 Let’s understand the activities better; below are seven major HR management duties discussed in detail:

 - Workforce Planning and Employment: Workforce planning includes recruitment, selection, orientation, and exit process.
-Department managers collaborate with Human Resources department to determine staff needs and to fill job vacancies whenever the need arises.
-The Human Resources recruitment team strategically recruits and selects only the best candidates for the company and ensures workforce efficiency so that the organisation/company can accomplish its goals and objectives.
+Department managers collaborate with the Human Resources department to determine staff needs and to fill job vacancies whenever the need arises.
+The Human Resources recruitment team strategically recruits and selects only the best candidates for the company and ensures workforce efficiency so that the organization/company can accomplish its goals and objectives.

 - Total Rewards: The HR team is responsible for creating new rewards, benefits, salary packages for new employees.
 It includes incentives like medical bills, insurance, tuition reimbursement, flexible account, and so on.
 It is important to do because only then an employee would be interested in continuing for the long term.

-- Policy Formation: Human Resource department is also responsible for making up policies beneficial for each department as well as the employees.
+- Policy Formation: The Human Resource department is also responsible for making up policies beneficial for each department as well as the employees.
 This includes the distribution of employee-handbook, code of conduct manual, and performance appraisals guidelines.
-The policies ensure an efficient working environment and structured approach to the tasks at hand.
+The policies ensure an efficient working environment and a structured approach to the tasks at hand.

 - Risk Management: The HR department with other departments discusses the risks and analyses situations to the best of the company’s benefits.
-They ensure that the workspace is safe and comfortable for everyone in the organisation/company.
+They ensure that the workspace is safe and comfortable for everyone in the organization/company.

 The human resources department plays a major role in the efficient working of an organization/company.
 All the above factors are very important, and the HR department devotes its time in guaranteeing that they are maintained.